 The College's insurance program provides broad all-risk coverage for damage done to College owned buildings, equipment and contents.
 The College utilizes a large deductible insurance program to cover losses to Dartmouth-owned property (buildings, contents and equipment).
-Reporting departments are responsible for the first $1,000 of any insured loss (fire, flood, theft, etc.).
-The Office of Risk and Internal Controls Services (RICS) will reimburse the reporting department for losses between $1,000 and $100,000.
+Effective January 1, 2017, departments that suffer an insured loss (fire, flood, theft, etc.) are responsible for the full $100,000 deductible.
 Commercial insurance is responsible for amounts over $100,000.
 Managers should track expenses associated with a loss to ensure proper allocation of costs.

 1. When a loss occurs the reporting department is responsible for taking immediate action to protect undamaged property to contain the loss.

-2. Claims should be reported to RICS within 24 hours of discovery of the loss.
+2. Claims that are expected to exceed $25,000 should be reported to RICS within 24 hours of discovery of the loss.
 Late reporting may bar coverage for the claim.
 The reporting department shall complete the Property Damage Report and fax it to 646-9199 or e-mail it to Risk.Management@Dartmouth.edu.

 3. If the loss involves the theft of College property the reporting office should also notify Safety and Security.